 The nature of the fire service in Tampa was changed forever when paramedic-manned station wagons officially began operating in July 1973.
 In just more than 25 years the department has gone from a handful of paramedics to currently employing 225.
 The station wagons that began the era of fire/rescue have been replaced by a fleet of ultra modern advanced life support vehicles and through technologic changes paramedics are now able to install non-invasive pacemakers pre-hospital.

-Today Tampa Fire Rescue's Firefighters work a 24 hour shift , with 48 hours off.
-Tampa Fire Rescue responded to over 65,000 alarms last year from 22 stations located throughout the 128 square miles of the city.
-Included in it's responsibility is the Port of Tampa shipping 52 million tons of cargo per year and handling more hazardous materials than anywhere else in Florida.
+Today Tampa Fire Rescue's Firefighters work a 24-hour shift, with 48 hours off.
+Tampa Fire Rescue responded to more than 72,000 alarms last year from 22 stations located throughout the 128 square miles of the city.
+Included in its responsibility is Port Tampa Bay shipping 52 million tons of cargo per year and handling more hazardous materials than anywhere else in Florida.

 The city in which firefighters respond has also changed.
 Tampa's International Airport serves over 10 million travelers each year.
 These travelers can enjoy Tampa beaches, the Tampa Museum, the Performing Arts Center, or one of Tampa's two theme parks, Busch Gardens and Adventure Island.
 The 75,000 seat Raymond James Stadium is home to the NFL's Buccaneers and has been the site of three Super Bowls, one in the new stadium and two held at the old Tampa Stadium.
-The St Pete Times Forum located in the Channel District is home to the 2004 Stanley Cup Champions NHL Lightning.
-The City of Tampa encompasses approximately 128 square miles is populated by 285,000 people.
-This population may double on a normal work day as commuters enter the city's work place.
+Amalie Arena located in the Channel District is home to the 2004 Stanley Cup Champions NHL Lightning.
+The City of Tampa encompasses approximately 128 square miles is populated by 335,000 people.

 The Tampa fire department celebrated a century of service to the citizens of Tampa on May 10,1995.
 It is said that history repeats itself, but with the commitment of fire safety, education, and training the past will not return.